jorisvink/nyfe/README.md

 # Nyfe

-A software based file encryption tool with some modern primitives for confidentiality and integrity protection.
+A software based file encryption tool where all cryptographic parts are based on a single cryptographic function: Keccak-f[1600,24].

+Nyfe is very minimal and lightweight as it has no external dependencies (other than libbsd-dev on Linux).

+# License

 Nyfe is licensed under the ISC license.

-It is an excercise in building a file encryption tool based on a single cryptographic function: Keccak-f[1600,24].

-Nyfe is very minimal and lightweight as it has no external dependencies (other than libbsd-dev on Linux).

-You probably don't want to use this.

 # Cryptography

-WARNING: Nyfe uses experimental cryptography.
+WARNING: Nyfe uses experimental cryptography that is currently the subject of much ongoing research.

+**You** probably don't want to use this.

 ## Confidentiality and Integrity